Frequently Asked Question About Workers' Compensation Benefits

 - Will I be eligible for workers compensation benefits even if the accident was my fault?

 Workers compensation benefits is a "no fault" system, which means that you do not need to prove anyone whose negligence resulted in the injury.
 Fault is not the matter of concern, because according to workers compensation California law, you are entitled to benefits even if you caused your own injury.

 However, you cannot intentionally cause harm to yourself in order to obtain benefits, but if you caused your own injury due to negligence then you are entitled of benefits.
 Worker’s suicide is also covered under worker's compensation.

 - What if your company or employer did not buy worker's compensation insurance?

 If your employer intentionally fails to buy workers compensation insurance, the law allows you to file work compensation claims in civil court or through the compensation courts.
 However, a civil court claim could endure certain complications, so it is not always a better option to file your claim there.
 It may be better option to file your claim at the workers compensation appeals board.
-Any decision regarding a plan of action through these venues is important, and you should always consult who are highly experienced with these types of claims.
+Any decision regarding a plan of action through these venues is important, and you should always consult compensation lawyers who are highly experienced with these types of claims.

 - When should I inform my employer about my work injury?

 According to the law, you should notify your employer of your work injury within 30 days of the injury.
 If there is repetitive trauma injury, then you should notify your employer (a supervisor, someone in management or human resources) as soon as you become aware that your symptoms may be due to your work activities.